DenysVuika/collab.js/README.md

 ## Supported databases

-- Microsoft SQL Server 2008/2012 (full or express edition)
 - MySQL Server
+- Microsoft SQL Server 2008 and later

 Database schemas can be found at **```data/schema```** folder.